 Tips for Visiting Sequoia National Park

-If you arrive off-season, don't be fooled into thinking admission is free just because you didn't find a ranger at the entrance kiosk.
-The payment center moves to Grant Village in winter, and you should stop to pay the fee or risk being stopped by a ranger.
+Otherwise, if you arrive off-season, don't be fooled into thinking admission is free just because the entrance kiosk is closed.
+The payment center moves to Grant Village in winter, and if you don't stop to pay the fee, you risk being stopped and ticketed by a park ranger.

 You won't find gas pumps inside either of the national parks, but you can buy gasoline at Hume Lake, Stony Creek, and Kings Canyon Lodge.
-However, it will cost significantly more than if you fill up in Fresno or Three Rivers on your way to the park.
+However, gasoline costs significantly more there than it would if you filled up in Fresno or Three Rivers on your way to the park.

 In the national parks, pets are allowed only in campgrounds, picnic areas, and other developed areas.
 In the National Forest, they can go on trails with you but must be on a leash less than 6 feet long.

 Elevation varies at Sequoia but starts at more than 6,000 feet.
-Before you go, take a look at our high elevation tips and checklist of things to take.
-It will help keep you well and comfortable.
+Before you go, find out how to stay well and comfortable.
+Take a look at these high elevation tips and the checklist of things to take.

-Forest fires are always a possibility in the summer.
+Forest fires are always a possibility from spring through fall, but especially in summer.
 They can affect air quality and travel to the mountains.
 It’s a good idea to check for them before you go to Sequoia.
 The easiest to use resource is the California Statewide Fire Map.
 Just knowing the location of a fire isn’t enough.
-In my experience, it’s hard to tell what conditions are like in a specific spot.
+It can be hard to tell what conditions are like in a specific spot.
 Your best bet may be to go old school: call your hotel or a local tourism-related business and ask.

 Getting to Sequoia National Park

-Coming from Sacramento and the north, exit US Hwy 99 at Fresno and take CA Hwy 180 east.
+If you are traveling to Sequoia from Sacramento and the north, exit U.S. Highway 99 at Fresno and take CA Highway 180 east.
 It will take about 1.5 hours to reach the Foothills entrance.

 Help Preserve Sequoia National Park